dfst/deepforge/docs/tutorials/creating_project.rst

     DeepForge Start Page

 The interface (shown above) loads the existing projects in the deployment.
 From here you can either open an existing project or create a new one.
-To create a project, click on `Create new...` button highlighted in the figure above and provide a name for your project.
+To create a project, click on the `Create new...` button highlighted in the figure above and enter a name for the project.

 .. figure:: project_name.png
     :align: center